borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

+- suggestion: consider how to draw the player as if on a different layer, a separate canvas (translation/rotation affects everything rendered after the player)

+- feature: add sound

+- feature: add victory state, spawn one additional asteroid

 - bonus: design sprite sheet for asteroids and spaceship

 - bonus: add a random enemy, moving horizontally and occasionally firing toward the player; starting from a level with 4 asteroids, awarding 200 points